avaneev/r8brain-free-src/README.md

 The memory footprint is quite modest.

 ## Change log ##
+Version 3.4:

+* Added a more efficient half-band filters for >= 256 resampling ratios.

 Version 3.3:

 * Made minor fix to downsampling for some use cases of CDSPBlockConvolver,